- AC Adapters (3)

 These are some common tools used to work on this device.
 You might not need every tool for every procedure.

 Track down a number of hardware problems using the MacBook Pro 13" Unibody Troubleshooting Guide.

 There are a number of components in the MacBook Pro 13" Unibody that can be cost effectively upgraded.

-- Memory: The MacBook Pro 13" Unibody comes with 2 or 4 GB RAM standard, and accepts a maximum of 8 GB.
+- Memory: The MacBook Pro 13" Unibody Mid 2010 comes with 4 GB RAM standard, and accepts a maximum of 8 GB.
 If your MacBook Pro is still running with only the stock RAM, upgrading will provide a dramatic performance boost.
 You can upgrade to two 4 GB chips for a total of 8 GB very easily.